restic/restic/doc/Design.md

 $ restic -r /tmp/restic-repo init
 ```

-The local backend will also accept the repository layout described in the
+The local and sftp backends will also accept the repository layout described in
-following section, so that remote repositories mounted locally e.g. via fuse
+the following section, so that remote repositories mounted locally e.g. via
-can be accessed.
+fuse can be accessed.
+The layout auto-detection can be overridden by specifying
+the option `-o local.layout=default`, valid values are `default`, `cloud` and
+`s3`.
+The option for the sftp backend is named `sftp.layout`.

 Object-Storage-Based Repositories
 ---------------------------------